-The preparation of the financial statements in accordance with International Financial Reporting Standards requires management to make judgments, estimates and assumptions that affect the application of policies and the reported amounts of assets, liabilities, revenues and expenses.
+The preparation of financial statements in accordance with the International Financial Reporting Standards requires the management to make judgments, estimates and assumptions that affect the application of the policies and amounts listed for assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

-In particular, information about significant matters relating to the estimation of uncertainty in applying accounting policies that have a significant effect on amounts recognized in the financial statements is summarized as follows:
+In particular, information about significant matters regarding the estimation of uncertainties in the application of accounting policies that have a significant impact on the amounts recognized in the financial statements are summarized as follows: